Portugal faces court battle after budget passes

-LISBON Portugal's parliament approved the biggest tax increases in the country's modern history on Wednesday, paving the way for a court battle over a budget which the government says is vital to keep its international bailout afloat.
+LISBON Portugal's parliament approved the biggest tax increases in the country's modern history on Wednesday, paving the way for a court battle over a budget which the government says is vital for keeping its international bailout afloat.

-Thousands of protesters rallied in front of parliament after the vote, booing the lawmakers as they left the building in their cars and shouting anti-government slogans.

-The government of Prime Minister Pedro Passos Coelho has searched for ways to guarantee revenues in order to meet budget goals set under the 78-billion euro (62.6 billion pounds) bailout deal with the European Union and International Monetary Fund.
+The government of Prime Minister Pedro Passos Coelho has searched for ways to guarantee revenues in order to meet budget goals set under the 78-billion euro ($101 billion) bailout deal with the European Union and International Monetary Fund.

-The two parties of the centre-right ruling coalition, which have 132 seats in the 230-seat parliament, voted for the bill at its first reading.
-All other parties voted against, including the main opposition Socialists, whose previous administration requested the bailout in April 2011.
-There were no abstentions.
+All lawmakers present from the two parties in the centre-right ruling coalition voted for the budget at its first reading while all other parties, including the opposition Socialists, voted against in parliament.

 The budget sets Portugal, which this year is suffering its deepest recession since the 1970s, on course for a third year of economic contraction in 2013 as households face higher taxes and record unemployment of over 15 percent.